Rajasekaran85/TIFF-LZW-Compression-Converter/README.md

 ## Description

-* Convert the No Compression (raw) Images to LZW compression
+* Convert the "No Compressio"n (raw) Images to "LZW" compression
 * pillow library used
 * wand (imagemagick) library used
 * Images type: TIF